Using 3 Act Tasks to Teach Measurement and Data

 Here are a few measurement 3 Act Tasks your students will love and can do at home with their families.

-I hope these measurement ideas strengthen your students' connections to the mathematics they do.
+Math teachers, I hope these measurement ideas strengthen your students' connections to the mathematics they do.
 I hope they realize that math is fun.
-And I hope they help your students and their families build math-positive mindsets together!
+Parents, I hope they help your students and their families build math-positive mindsets together!